 Minimum TLS version: Optionally, select the minimum TLS version to accept from connections.

 Maximum TLS version: Optionally, select the maximum TLS version to accept from connections.

 In a Cribl.Cloud deployment, do not set the TLS Settings (TCP Only) tab's Enabled slider to

 Yes, nor configure any of the tab's resulting TLS fields.
 Any settings that you configure here would conflict with the LogStream Cloud Source's predefined TLS configuration.

 In this section, you can add fields/metadata to each event, using Eval-like functionality.

 In this section's Pipeline drop-down list, you can select a single existing Pipeline to process data from this input before the data is sent through the Routes.

-Yes if the connection is proxied by a device that supports Proxy Protocol v1 or v2.
+Enable Proxy Protocol: Enable if the connection is proxied by a device that supports Proxy Protocol v1 or v2.